The Blue Mountains is a spectacular rugged region west of Sydney, Australia.

 You can see the Three Sisters from Echo Point lookout in Katoomba.
 The views are breathtaking.
-Try to get there before sunset or in the evening.
-The rocks are floodlit until 11 pm.
+Try to get there before sunset or in the evening if you can – the rocks are floodlit until 11 pm.

 Scenic World is the most popular human-made attraction in the Blue Mountains.

 Embark on the steepest passenger train in the world, the Scenic Railway.